Provence, French Riviera Adventure 2026 with a finish in Paris

 Day 6: And off to Provence we go!

 Provence can be tranquil or social, wise or wild, unpredictable or calm, stormy or sensible.
 The one thing we can promise is that you’ll never be bored.
-Today we’re heading to Avignon and its neighboring city Villeneuve-les-Avignon, our home base for the next 5 nights.
-Why Avignon and not Aix-en-Provence as our home base?
-Avignon is three times smaller, plus it is a designed UNESCO site, so Avignon it is.
-No worries, we will visit Aix too.
+Today we’re heading to Avignon, our home base for a few nights.

-We’ll start with a walking tour after lunch, to catch the lay of the land and some of the city’s history.
+Upon arrival, we’ll start with a walking tour to catch the lay of the land and some of the city’s history.
 The Pope’s palace put Avignon on the map in the 1300’s.

 Ringed by 3m-thick walls, its cavernous halls, chapels and antechambers are largely bare today – however, computerized renditions of what it was like so long ago are available with our entrance tickets.

-Dinner together to celebrate Provence and the second leg of our France journey.
+Dinner together to celebrate Provence and the second leg of our southern journey.

 The Avignon Pope’s palace and the Pont d’Avignon